Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 “I’ve seen children sitting in the corridors, infants and babies with no food, no proper drinking water, nothing.
 I have not seen that kind of severe malnourishment,” said Mr Das, a veteran humanitarian who has worked Syria, Sudan and South Sudan.

-An emergency doctor from the UK working in a Gaza hospital near Khan Younis told The Independent by phone that “children in particular are suffering massively.”
+An emergency doctor from the UK working in a Gaza hospital near Khan Younis said over the phone that “children in particular are suffering massively”.

 “We have children here at the age of 10 and 12 years old who have the weight of children aged four or five years old,” the doctor said.
 “There’s chronic malnourishment and malnutrition across most of the children – if not all of them – and it’s absolutely heartbreaking to see what’s happening to them.”